15 Awesome Memorial Day Recipes Kick Off Summer

 We have to finish our Memorial Day recipe list with something sweet and festive.

-For dessert, what is more American than cupcakes with blueberries and strawberries (O.K. apple pie)?
 I love keeping with the patriotic theme and Red, White and Blueberry Cupcakes fit the bill.
-Buttercream Blondie shares a nearly made~from~scratch cupcake recipe that can be used for many different occasions.
+Ashley of Baker by Nature shares a made-from-scratch cupcake recipe that can be used for many different occasions.

 If cupcakes are too heavy for you or you want a fruit dessert, try Cheesecake Stuffed Strawberries.
 Perfectly in keeping with the red, white and blue theme, these little bites of fruity goodness from Dessert Now, Dinner Later will be a big hit.
-She has a cute video to show you how to make this dessert.
-I actually think combining this fruit dessert with the cupcakes would give guests 2 great options ~ they can have 1 of each.

 If you want a truly all-American dessert, this apple pie is the best I’ve ever made.
-I got the recipe from a friend when we had a girlfriend’s apple piemaking party.
+I got the recipe from a friend when we had a girlfriend’s apple pie-making party.

 slice of apple pie with ice cream